navinbk17/PFAS_bioaccumulation_pipeline/README.md

 **Fish BCF mechanistic:** The Arnot-Gobas passive-diffusion framework was exhaustively evaluated across 7 parameter dimensions (Findings 14–20).
 The single-compartment model accurately predicts carboxylate BCF but fails structurally for sulfonates.
 Every tunable parameter was exhausted — none closes the sulfonate triad simultaneously.
 The failure is a structural consequence of the 45× Koc range across PFBS/PFHxS/PFOS: no shared scalar parameter can simultaneously satisfy compounds at the Koc extremes.
 The blocking data gap is compound-specific fish-tissue NLOM partition coefficients.

-**One-line thesis (paper):** Passive-diffusion bioaccumulation frameworks fail structurally for sulfonate PFAS, and the failure is mechanistically traceable to Koc heterogeneity across the sulfonate class rather than any tunable parameter.
+**One-line thesis (paper):** Still deciding: Standard fish bioaccumulation models don't work for sulfonate PFAS, and it's not a tuning problem; it's a fundamental mismatch between the model's assumptions and the chemistry of this specific class of compounds.

 ---